Start the chart by filling in the column of offset distances.

 Art washes away from the soul the dust of everyday life.

-By tradition, logic puzzles are self-contained.
-They rely solely on reasoning; real-world facts and knowledge play no part.
+By tradition, logic puzzles are completely self-contained.
+Such puzzles rely solely on reasoning; real-world facts and knowledge play no part.

-The cornerstone of this puzzle is a portrait on exhibit at the Art Institute of Chicago.
+The cornerstone of the puzzle on this page is a portrait on exhibit at the Art Institute of Chicago.

 The painting is real, but the puzzle clues and instructions are fictional.
 In fairness we say: put the ruler away; spend no time measuring the image of the painting.